stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 ### When creating a method for an object

-We also looked at what happens when you create a method with an arrow function, `this` points to window object instead of the object calling the method.
+We also looked at what happens when you create a method with an arrow function, `this` points to the `window` object instead of the object calling the method.

-So it's best to use a regular function when creating a method for an object.
+So it's recommended to use a regular function when creating a method for an object.

 ```javascript
 const person = {